Cambium Networks Access Point Comparison

-One of the leading providers of networking equipment to WISPs is Cambium Networks.
-In this blog post, we will conduct a comparison of Cambium Networks’ PMP series of access points.
-This comparison will evaluate the performance of various Cambium access points by looking at throughput, latency, and rates of oversubscription.
-Specifically, we will analyze Cambium Networks’ PMP 450, PMP 450i, and PMP 450m access point models.
-The data required for this comparison has been collected from Preseem’s customer base, spanning thousands of subscribers and access points.
+The data required for this comparison has been collected from Preseem’s customer base, spanning thousands of subscribers and APs.
 As a result, our numbers may differ from those found in the spec sheets of the models being compared.
 Therefore, the results of this comparison do not necessarily represent the full capacity of any piece of equipment being evaluated.

 Throughput refers to the network capacity (in bits/sec) received or sent by each active subscriber in an indicated time period.
-We begin our comparison of Cambium Networks’ different PMP access point models by looking at levels of throughput.
+We begin our comparison of Cambium’s different PMP access point models by looking at levels of throughput.

 Image from Carnegie Mellon University

 The following figures compare the 90th percentile of download and upload throughput achieved by subscribers during the busiest (peak) hours.
-Cambium claims that the throughput experienced using the PMP 450m will be higher than the PMP 450 and the PMP 450i.
-Our findings demonstrate as much.
-While the difference between Cambium’s PMP 450 and PMP 450i is small, the PMP 450m provides a significantly higher throughput.
+Cambium says that the throughput experienced using the PMP 450m will be higher than the PMP 450 and the PMP 450i.
+Our findings corroborate that.
+While the difference between Cambium’s PMP 450 and PMP 450i is small, the PMP 450m provides significantly higher throughput.

 Network latency is an expression of how much time it takes for a packet of data to get from one designated point to another.

-Preseem measures latency by tracking the round trip time for individual TCP segments to obtain a detailed view of latency in a network.
-This approach results in thousands of latency samples per second, per subscriber.
-This is fundamentally different than an ICMP ping-based latency measurement because it measures true end-to-end latency including the latency in the subscriber’s home.
+Preseem measures latency by tracking the round trip time (RTT) for individual TCP segments to obtain a detailed view of latency in a network.
+This approach results in thousands of latency samples per subscriber per second.
+This is fundamentally different than an ICMP ping-based latency measurement because it measures true end-to-end latency, including the latency in the subscriber’s home.

 However, latency does not remain the same in all situations.
-Indeed, latency depends on distance, weather, and other factors related to landscape type.
+In fact, latency also depends on distance, weather, and other factors related to landscape type.

-Somewhat surprisingly, the latency difference between all three of Cambium’s PMP access point models is not significant.
-In fact, the difference between the PMP 450i and the PMP 450 is only 7.63 ms!
+Somewhat surprisingly, the latency difference between all three of Cambium’s PMP models is not significant.
+In fact, the difference between the PMP 450i and the PMP 450 is only 7.63 ms.

-In spite of the PMP 450i’s level of latency being higher than the other two access point models, each PMP model has a low enough level of latency to ensure subscribers have a pleasant experience surfing the Internet or using VoIP services.
+Despite the PMP 450i’s level of latency being higher than the other two APs, each PMP model has a low enough level of latency to ensure subscribers have a good quality of experience using the internet.

 Comparing Overselling Using the Oversubscription Ratio

-ISP networks are no different in this regard.
+ISPs are no different in this regard.
 No ISP can afford to provision enough bandwidth from the edge to the transit point in order to allow every subscriber to use their entire plan rate at the same time.
-Without overselling, the business model of ISPs simply cannot work.
+Without overselling, the business model of ISPs simply can’t work.
 To determine the amount of a service being oversold, we calculate its oversubscription ratio.

 How do you calculate an oversubscription ratio?